Zeeker/blog/content/post/how-to-build-your-professional-website/part-3-automation/index.md

 That's it, easy right?
 With the basic stuff out of the way we can get this part started! 🎉

-# Now v1 or v2?
+# `now` v1 or v2?

-Shortly after I built this page now announced v2 of their service, which revolves around [builders](https://zeit.co/docs/v2/deployments/builders/overview/).
+Shortly after I built this page `now` announced v2 of their service, which revolves around [builders](https://zeit.co/docs/v2/deployments/builders/overview/).
 What we need is a **static deployment**: we run hugo once and use the resulting files as they are.
 <!-- No backend logic necessary. -->
-For that now offers a [static builder](https://zeit.co/docs/v2/deployments/official-builders/static-build-now-static-build/) which - when you take a look at the docs - actually uses hugo as an example.
+For that `now` offers a [static builder](https://zeit.co/docs/v2/deployments/official-builders/static-build-now-static-build/) which - when you take a look at the docs - actually uses hugo as an example.

 <!-- Nevertheless I will talk on how to setup a v1 deployment using a Dockerfile, since that is what I use for this page! -->
-Nevertheless in this guide I'll go with now v1 with a Dockerfile, it's what I use for deploying this page after all.
+Nevertheless in this guide I'll go with `now` v1 with a Dockerfile, it's what I use for deploying this page after all.
 It's bit more involved - you'll have to write a Dockerfile - but I think it's a nice learning experience.

 Nevertheless if you would rather use a v2 deployment, then go ahead!